Why And How Black Friday Came To Be

 The popular TV show South Park produced an episode commenting on the violence associated with Black Friday that went on to be nominated for an Emmy.

-- A neighborhood in North Carolina, is the most trafficked area in the US on Black Friday.
+- The South Park neighborhood of Charlotte, North Carolina, is the most trafficked area of the United States on Black Friday.

 - In 2021, the top-selling toys were VTech toys, Amazon Echo Show, Nintendo Switch, Oculus Quest, Barbie, Hot Wheels, AirPods and X Box Series S.